The Scholarship Program Students

 Miguel Angel - Miguel is studying Computer Engineering at university in Cancun.
 Miguel is the younger brother of Arley; who recently completed her studies and received her title and license to practice law.
 Miguel is very interested in learning to speak English and likes to practice his English (which is getting very good!) whenever he can.
 He also helps us choose laptops for our incoming students and helps everyone with computer issues and repairs.

-Our current 2018 students.
-From left to right, Cleyder, Miguel Canche, Miguel Esquivel, Yuseli, Esperanza, Marisa, Conchi, Fabiola, Yazmin.
-Missing are Anthony, Diana and Paola.
+Students.
+From left to right, Cleyder, Miguel Canche, Miguel Jesus, Yuseli, Esperanza, Marisa, Conchi, Fabiola, Yazmin.